 The post How to Install Laminate Flooring was sponsored by Golden Select but all opinions are my own.

-Today’s post includes step by step instructions on how to install laminate flooring with tips and tricks on preparation, tools and and all you need to know on installation for a gorgeous floor you CAN do yourself!
+Everything you need to know on how to install laminate flooring including DIY tips on preparation, tools and installation for a gorgeous floor you CAN do yourself!

 If you’ve been following along with our recent kitchen remodel (read my best tips for saving thousands of dollars!) you know we’ve torn down a wall between the kitchen and living room and totally gutted the kitchen.
 It’s been an adventure to say the least!

 When we pulled up the carpet in the living room a few years ago we discovered there were hardwoods in most of the room but only plywood where a porch had been converted to living space.
 So we did what every responsible home owner does.
 We added peel and stick flooring and a threshold to try and hide the fact that the floors didn’t match.
 In the kitchen was a 20-year-old peel and stick fake hardwood look.
 We were going with the distressed, shabby chic look apparently. ~eye roll~

 You can read the beginning of the floor saga and all the problems we ran into when we started pulling up the kitchen floor, the HUGE unexpected expenses, as well as my best tips for choosing flooring for your home.
 FUN times at the Christmas holidays!